woodrowbarlow/c64os-example-app/README.md

     make run

-The floppy contains the `main.o` and `main.m` objects.
+The floppy contains the `main.o` and `menu.m` objects.
 You'll need to install these as an application.
 See the programmers guide for more info:

 https://c64os.com/c64os/programmersguide/devenvironment